For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘I didn’t know what to think, except its authoritative pronouncements about life after death fascinated me as if the author knew what he was talking about.
 I wondered how anyone could be so confident that heaven and hell had a reality, something which no one appeared to know anything.

-‘By the time I was halfway through, I was beginning to consider whether there might be more to this life than snagging a few pleasures through a mediocre existence, hoping for something significant to happen.
+‘By the time I was halfway through, I was beginning to consider whether there might be more to this life than snagging whatever pleasure I could along the way while hoping something significant might happen in my mediocre existence.

 ‘At that time, I was in a state of existential despair after being jilted the day before by Cynthia, a young woman I was in love with who was studying in the Faculty of Environmental Studies at university.
 I’ll never forget her; she taught me a lot about nature, in more ways than one, as we climbed several peaks in the Rocky Mountains.
-I was feeling empty that day, yet as I continued to read late into the night, I received a glimmer of hope that perhaps life may have a greater purpose than ultimate annihilation.
+I was feeling empty that day, yet as I continued to read late into the night, I received a glimmer of hope that possibly life had a greater purpose than waiting for death’s annihilation.

-‘It seemed astonishing how this Swedish scientist and nobleman could be among the world’s most respected intellects of his day and still get away writing about visitations he claimed to have into the celestial realms during the last few decades of his life on earth.
-I found him a curious mix of scientist, sage, philosopher, theologian, revelator, mystic and perhaps madman.
+‘It seemed astonishing how this Swedish scientist and nobleman could be among the world’s most respected intellects of his day and get away writing about visitations he claimed to have into the celestial realms during the last few decades of his life on earth.
+I found him a curious mix of scientist, sage, philosopher, theologian, revelator, mystic… and possibly madman too.

 ‘After, I went on to read a few more of his books.
-Though rather pedantic in style, I found the writings to be fascinating.
+Even if somewhat pedantic in style, I found the writings fascinating.
 His exemplary wisdom and graphic descriptions of the celestial realms were literally out of this world.
 Do either of you know about him?’

 ‘What would you say if I told you that I not only know about him,’ Mo asked, ‘but that I know him?’